Updated 2026small-breed guide

 Why Dog Beds Matter for Your Shiba Inu

-Your Shiba Inu's bed is where they spend a significant portion of their life -- up to 14 hours a day for dogs recovering from an active day.
-The right bed needs to accommodate their small frame, support their 17-23 lbs weight without bottoming out, and suit their thick double coat.
-Double-coated breeds often sleep hot, so breathability and cooling features should be a priority.
+Your Shiba Inu spends a lot of time on their bed -- up to 14 hours a day for dogs recovering from a full day of activity.
+The bed needs to fit their small frame, support 17-23 lbs without bottoming out, and work with their thick double coat.
+Double-coated breeds run hot when they sleep (Maple overheats on anything that doesn't breathe), so cooling features should be a priority.

 Small-Breed Sizing for Shiba Inu (17-23 lbs)